CLEAR Review: How the Biometric Program Saves You Time in Line

 Up until now, we’ve discussed the main CLEAR services.
 However, over the past couple of years, CLEAR has expanded its offerings to include things such as Health Pass.
-With this free service, individuals can add documents such as vaccination records to CLEAR and generate passes to expedite entry into select events or the State of Hawaii.
+With this free service, individuals can add documents, such as vaccination records to CLEAR and generate passes, such as those that were used to expedite entry into select events or the State of Hawaii.
 A friend of mine recently flew to Maui and he said using the Clear Health Pass saved an hour upon entry since he didn’t have to wait in line to prove his vaccination status.

 Even more recently, CLEAR announced a pilot program that will allow individuals and families to make security screening reservation times.
 This Reservation Lane service is complimentary and does not require a CLEAR membership.
 Unfortunately, at this time, it’s only being tested at Orlando International Airport (MCO).
 Still, it’s something to keep an eye on for the future.

 As I alluded to, it is possible to use your airline partner discount for CLEAR and still trigger the statement credit offered by the American Express Platinum.
 Yet, you may be asking why you’d bother doing this if the credit is good for up to $189 anyway?